act-org/RSCAT/README.md

 environment.

 ## Install & Setup
+Please note that the RSCAT package depends on Java and the R library "rJava".
+The following instructions have been tested on multiple Windows and Mac OS machines.
+It is not guaranteed that these instructions will work on every machine.
+You may experience some issues of installing and running Java and rJava, especially on Mac OS.
+These issues are out of scope of these instructions and the best place to find answers is Dr. Google.
+Some useful information can be found at (https://zhiyzuo.github.io/installation-rJava/).

 ### For Windows
 1. Install Java SE Runtime Environment 8 64-bit (https://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html).
 Make sure Java and R are both of 64bit architecture.
 2. Install FICO Xpress with the community license (https://content.fico.com/xpress-optimization-community-license?utm_source=FICO-Community&utm_medium=optimization-homepage)
-3. Install the "devtools" R package.
+3. In the R environment, install the "devtools" R package.
 4. Clone or download the RSCAT project from repository.
 Rename the project folder without special characters, e.g., "RSCAT".
 5. In the R environment, set the root directory of RSCAT as the working directory.
-6. Run `devtools::install()` to install the RSCAT package.
+6. In the R environment, run `devtools::install()` to install the RSCAT package.
 If you get errors like "Error: package or namespace load failed for 'rJava':", try to run `Sys.setenv(JAVA_HOME='')` first.
 If errors still exist, try one of the followings:
     - Uninstall and reinstall Java and R.
     - In R, set "JAVA_HOME" to the directory containing "jvm.dll", e.g., `Sys.setenv(JAVA_HOME = "C:\\Program Files\\Java\\jre1.8.0_201\\bin\\server")`.
 And run `options(devtools.install.args = "--no-multiarch")`.
-7. Load RSCAT using `library(RSCAT)`.
+7. In the R environment, load RSCAT using `library(RSCAT)`.
-8. Run `setupJars()` to download JAR libraries from mvnrepository.com.
+8. In the R environment, run `setupJars()` to download JAR libraries from mvnrepository.com.
-9. Run `setupXprm(path)` to copy xprm.jar to RSCAT, where `path` is the absolute directory of xprm.jar in the Xpress installation folder, e.g., "C:/xpressmp/lib/xprm.jar"
+9. In the R environment, run `setupXprm(path)` to copy xprm.jar to RSCAT, where `path` is the absolute directory of xprm.jar in the Xpress installation folder, e.g., "C:/xpressmp/lib/xprm.jar"
 10. Restart the R session (run`.rs.restartR()` if RStudio is used as the IDE).

 ### For Mac OS
 1. Install Java SE Development Kit 8 64-bit (https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
 Make sure Java and R are both of 64bit architecture.
-2. In Terminal, run `sodu R CMD javareconf`.
+2. In Terminal, run `sudo R CMD javareconf`.
 Make sure there are no errors or warnings.
 If there are, address them and run it again.
-3. In Termiannl, run `sudo ln -sf $(/usr/libexec/java_home)/lib/server/libjvm.dylib /usr/local/lib`
+3. In Terminal, run `sudo ln -sf $(/usr/libexec/java_home)/lib/server/libjvm.dylib /usr/local/lib`
 4. Install FICO Xpress with the community license (https://content.fico.com/xpress-optimization-community-license?utm_source=FICO-Community&utm_medium=optimization-homepage)
-4. Install the "devtools" R package.
+4. In the R environment, install the "devtools" R package.
 5. Clone or download the RSCAT project from repository.
 Rename the project folder without special characters, e.g., "RSCAT".
-5. In the R environment, set the root directory of RSCAT as the working directory.
+6. In the R environment, set the root directory of RSCAT as the working directory.
-6. Run `devtools::install()` to install the RSCAT package.
+7. In the R environment, run `devtools::install()` to install the RSCAT package.
-7. In Terminal, run `sudo ln -s /Applications/FICO\ Xpress/xpressmp/lib/*.dylib /usr/local/lib`.
+8. In Terminal, run `sudo ln -s /Applications/FICO\ Xpress/xpressmp/lib/*.dylib /usr/local/lib`.
-8. Load RSCAT using `library(RSCAT)`.
+9. In the R environment, load RSCAT using `library(RSCAT)`.
-9. Run `setupJars()` to download JAR libraries from mvnrepository.com.
+10. In the R environment, run `setupJars()` to download JAR libraries from mvnrepository.com.
-10. Run `setupXprm(path)` to copy xprm.jar to RSCAT, where `path` is the absolute directory of xprm.jar in the Xpress installation folder, e.g., "/Applications/FICO Xpress/xpressmp/lib/xprm.jar"
+11. In the R environment, run `setupXprm(path)` to copy xprm.jar to RSCAT, where `path` is the absolute directory of xprm.jar in the Xpress installation folder, e.g., "/Applications/FICO Xpress/xpressmp/lib/xprm.jar"
-11. Restart the R session (run`.rs.restartR()` if RStudio is used as the IDE).
+12. Restart the R session (run`.rs.restartR()` if RStudio is used as the IDE).

 ## Run Shiny App
 ### For Windows
-Run `library(RSCAT)` to load and attach the package.
+In the R environment, run `library(RSCAT)` to load and attach the package.
-Run `launchApp()` to start the Shiny app for CAT configuration and simulation.
+In the R environment, run `launchApp()` to start the Shiny app for CAT configuration and simulation.

 ### For Mac OS
 Additional settings for environment variables are required for R. Suppose FICO Xpress is installed at /Applications/FICO Xpress/xpressmp.
-Run the following code in R **every time** before loading/attaching RSCAT:
+In the R environment, run the following code in R **every time** before loading/attaching RSCAT:
 ```
 Sys.setenv(JAVA_LIBRARY_PATH = '/Applications/FICO Xpress/xpressmp/lib')
 Sys.setenv(XPRESS='/Applications/FICO Xpress/xpressmp/bin')